 - Mint leaves, for garnish

-Pour coconut milk in large bowl, whisk.
+Pour coconut milk into a large bowl, whisk.
 Add salt, cocoa powder, maple syrup, and almond extract.
-Whisk with electric mixer for 2 minutes until thickened.
+Whisk with an electric mixer for 2 minutes until thickened.
 Add toasted coconut.
 Pour into individual bowls or 1 large bowl.
 Refrigerate until set, about 2 to 3 hours.
 Sprinkle with toasted coconut.
-Top with mint leaf.
+Top with a mint leaf.

 Dairy-Free Nice Cream

 Barbara Cole Gates, founding director of Lean and Green Kids, shared her daughter’s amazingly simple recipe for what she refers to as “chunky monkey nice cream.”
 It requires only a blender.
 As an extra enticing perk, it’s ready to enjoy right away.

 “It’s thick.
 It’s rich.
 It’s decadent,” Gates says.